Goliath: Judaism

 According to the Babylonian Talmud (Sotah 42b), Goliath was a son of Orpah, the sister-in-law of Ruth, David's own great-grandmother (Ruth → Obed → Jesse → David).
 Ruth Rabbah, a haggadic and homiletic interpretation of the Book of Ruth, makes the blood relationship even closer, considering Orpah and Ruth to have been full sisters.
 Orpah was said to have made a pretense of accompanying Ruth but after forty paces left her.
 Thereafter she led a dissolute life.
 According to the Jerusalem Talmud, Goliath was born by polyspermy, and had about one hundred fathers.

 The Talmud stresses Goliath's ungodliness: his taunts before the Israelites included the boast that it was he who had captured the Ark of the Covenant and brought it to the temple of Dagon, and his challenges to combat were made at morning and evening to disturb the Israelites in their prayers.
 His armor weighed 60 tons, according to rabbi Hanina; 120, according to rabbi Abba bar Kahana; and his sword, which became the sword of David, had marvelous powers.
 On his death it was found that his heart carried the image of Dagon, who thereby also came to a shameful downfall.

 In Pseudo-Philo, believed to have been composed between 135 BCE and 70 CE, David picks up seven stones and writes on them his father's name, his own name, and the name of God, one name per stone; then, speaking to Goliath, he says:

-"Hear this word before you die: were not the two woman from whom you and I were born, sisters?
+"Hear this word before you die: were not the two women from whom you and I were born, sisters?
 And your mother was Orpah and my mother Ruth ..."

 After David strikes Goliath with the stone he runs to Goliath before he dies, and Goliath says: "Hurry and kill me and rejoice."
 David replies: "Before you die, open your eyes and see your slayer."
 Goliath sees an angel and tells David that it is not he who has killed him but the angel.
 Pseudo-Philo then goes on to say that the angel of the Lord changes David's appearance so that no one recognizes him, and thus Saul asks who he is.